 Skip to main content

 After creating and configuring your workflow, you need to compile, validate, and deploy it to the Kwala network.
-This guide walks you through ensuring your workflow runs correctly and deploying it onchain for execution.
+Deployment now automatically activates the workflow, so no separate activation step is required.

 Prerequisites